brustcraft458/SannyJS/README.md

 It's been years sanny builder never released for android.
 I'm dedicated to rebuilding Sanny Compiler for android, So that there are no more limitations of Android Cleo Coders to make everything

+## Information
+this is a private build, so the source code is not shared

 ## Features
 - support local variable
 - support int / float